 - Customizable - a variety of options to configure voices, random cards sequence, applause at the end of activities and more

 - See and Learn Playing with Sounds kit (UK English, 2nd edition) - available now from our UK store

 - See and Learn Playing with Sounds kit (US English, 2nd edition) - available now from our US store

 - See and Learn Playing with Sounds for iPads - available now on the Apple App Store

-- See and Learn Playing with Sounds for Android tablets - coming soon on Google Play
+- See and Learn Playing with Sounds for Android tablets - under development on Google Play

-- See and Learn Playing with Sounds for Windows 10 devices - coming soon on the Windows Store
+- See and Learn Playing with Sounds for Windows 10 devices - under development on the Windows Store

-- See and Learn Playing with Sounds for Kindle Fire tablets - coming soon on Amazon
+- See and Learn Playing with Sounds for Kindle Fire tablets - under development on Amazon

 The apps include both UK and US English resources.